lifepillar/vim-solarized8/Readme.md

   (default is `0`).
 - `g:solarized_old_cursor_style`: set to `1` if you want to use the original Solarized's cursor style (default: `0`).
-By default, the cursor is orange/red in light themes, and blue in dark themes.
+By default, the cursor is orange/red in light themes, and blue in dark themes (but please note that your terminal may override the cursor's color).

 The options above may be used with any `solarized8_*` variant.